 - Use the Q&A section to address common customer questions

-Social media offers powerful tools for local businesses to connect with their community:
+Social media gives local businesses strong tools for connecting with their community:

 - Use location tags in all posts to improve local visibility